 The easiest way to see if a pan is induction hob compatible is to look for the induction symbol.
 This is a square with a coil in it.
 If the pan has this symbol on the base, it is induction hob compatible and will work perfectly fine with your hob.

 Well, there is our list of frying pans that are perfect for induction hobs.
 We hope you’ve found your next frying pan on the list above.

-If we had to pick just one to recommend, it would be the ProCook Granite 28cm Non-Stick Frying Pan as it is non-stick, has a flat base and generally works great on an induction hob.
+If we had to pick just one of these products to recommend, it would be the WMF 24cm and 28cm Frying Pan Set as these pans are tough and well made, with an excellent PFOA-free non-stick coating.